invisible-college/statebus/README.md

   The programmer specifies a `url` field on every JSON dictionary he wants cached.
-He can even cache nested dictionaries like `/point/34` above.
+He can even cache nested dictionaries like `/section/34` above.
 This RESTful `url` is a hash key.
 It also has a second use when we save objects, which you'll learn soon.

   The cache is saved in `localStorage` so that it never dies.

-The Proposal component's `render()` method can then access this data  like so:
+The Book component's `render()` method can then access this data  like so:

 	this.props.title
-	this.props.points[3]
+	this.props.sections[3]

-If the user edits the proposal title, we save the edits with:
+If the user edits the book title, we save the edits with:

-	proposal.title = <new title>
+	book.title = <new title>
 	save(proposal)

   This will save the new data on the server.
-It updates the cache, then does a `POST/PUT/UPDATE` request to the proposal object's `url`, and tells React to re-render the page.
+It updates the cache, then does a `POST/PUT/UPDATE` request to the proposal object's `url`, and tells React to re-render the DOM.

 To create a new object, just make one like this:

-	var pointy_point = { url: new_url('point'),
+	var booky_book = { url: new_url('book'),
 	                   title: 'Barf on you, man!',
 	                   ... }

   ...and then save it with `save()`.
 This will put it in the cache and save it in the server.